mnjul/gaia-kb-dict-tools/README.md

 # Gaia Release Branch

 You're on the Gaia release branch of this repo.
-In this repo:
+In contrast to the master branch, in this repo:
 * We don't care about the binary byte-to-byte identicalness of JavaScript and Python results - as long as the prediction results are good.
 * We only assign the fixed frequency value when we generate the blob, not when we grow the TST tree.